xapple/forest_puller/README.md

 Vauhkonen et al. 2019 - [Harmonised projections of future forest resources in Europe](https://doi.org/10.1007/s13595-019-0863-6)

 Abbreviated "hpffre".
 The authors used EFDM (mainly) to project forest area, growing stock, fellings and above ground carbon for European countries.
-There are several scenario outcomes.
+There are severtal scenario outcomes.

 The dataset is available at: https://doi.org/10.5061/dryad.4t880qh